aumahesh/aumahesh.github.io/content/publication/signet-ring-hcss23/index.md

 - abstract-conference
 publishDate: "2023-05-01T00:00:00Z"
 slides:
-summary: A framework for authenticatin sources and lineages of digital objects.
+summary: A framework for authenticating sources and lineages of digital objects.
 tags: []
 title: "Signet-ring: A framework for authenticating sources and lineages of digital objects"
 url_code: